What we eat, when we eat and how much we eat all impacts how long we live.

 Caloric restriction means eating less all the time, whereas fasting means eating less, sometimes.

-With caloric restriction, instead of consuming, say, 2000 calories per day, one would consume 25 percent or even 30 percent fewer calories per day.
+With caloric restriction, instead of consuming, say, 2000 calories per day, one would consume 25 percent fewer calories per day.
 Caloric restriction has shown to extend lifespan and reduce the risk of many aging-related diseases (R,R,R).

 However, it’s not easy to continuously eat less, and to do so for years or even the rest of your life.
 Some people believe you will always feel hungry, but this is also somewhat relative: after a while many people get used to it.